-Article 26.
+Article 27.
 NEGOTIATION OF SUCCESSOR AGREEMENT

-For the purpose of negotiating a successor agreement, the Union will send written notice to the University during the month of May in the expiration year of this Agreement specifying those new subjects or sections of this Agreement it proposes to negotiate.
-The University shall send written notice to the Union in the month of June in the expiration year of this Agreement specifying those new subjects or sections of this Agreement it proposes to negotiate.
+For the purpose of negotiating a successor agreement, either party may give written notice during the period of October 15-November 15, 2008 of its desire to negotiate a successor Agreement specifying those new subjects or sections of this Agreement it proposes to negotiate.
+Such negotiations shall commence with an exchange of written proposals by the parties no later than the first week in February 2009.
 Those sections of this Agreement not opened by said notices or by subsequent mutual agreement shall automatically become a part of any successor agreement.